aleene/OFFFolksonomy/README.md

 - token: the token of the user (get the token via the Auth API)

 **Returns**
 A completion block with a Result enum (success or failure) tuple.
 The associated value for success is a string and for the failure an Error.
+Or a validation error struct or error.

 ### Hello API
 URLSession function to check whether the folksonomy server is available.